ChrisZieba/LogicPull/README.md

 [LogicPull](https://www.logicpull.com/)
 ======================================

 LogicPull gives you the tools to quickly create advanced question and answer interviews for end-users.
 The answers are then combined with templates to produce all the documents you need.
-For more information on what LogicPull is please [take the tour](https://logicpull.com/tour).
+Take the [tour](https://logicpull.com/tour) to find out more about what LogicPull.

 Features
 --------